Rockets of Awesome, which sends parents curated boxes of kid apparel, just raised $12.5 million

 Rockets of Awesome isn’t an exact replica of its adult-centric predecessors.
 Most significantly, it isn’t acting as a personal shopper.
 Instead of sending brands to parents that they (or their kids) like, the company makes it own apparel, and it tells Forbes that no two boxes contain the same items.

 That’s great for parents of kids who may be flexible about what they wear, especially given the startup’s reasonable prices.
-Each piece of clothing costs between $12 and $36, which is far less than parents encounter at many stores, including Gap Kids, Lands End, and L.L.Bean.
-For certain other parents whose lovely but stubborn children will only wear, say, Adidas or branded sports apparel, it might be a miss (alas).
+Each piece of clothing costs between $12 and $36, which is far less than similar items at many stores, including Gap Kids, Lands End, and L.L.Bean.
+For certain other parents whose lovely but stubborn children will only wear, say, Adidas or Golden State Warriors merchandise, it might be a miss (alas).

 Founder Rachel Blumenthal previously launched an online baby registry called Cricket’s Circle, out of which Rockets of Awesome ultimately evolved.
 It had raised $4.5 million from investors, shows Crunchbase, including Forerunner, Lerer Hippeau Ventures, East Coast Angels, and West Coast Investors.